|

 To do what? asked Wilawen.

-his comrades.
-Bring in the guards you have stationed around
+to his comrades.
+Bring the guards in from the clearingthe

-the clearingthe dead must fend for themselves now.
-Wilawenget
+dead must fend for themselves now.
+Wilawenget the little

-the little girl and the other civilians into the centre of the
+girl and the other civilians into the centre of the camp.
+Camthalionsurround

 As they set about their appointed tasks, Wilawen caught Valandils